tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <code>v&#8407; = (10, 4)</code>

-Note how an arrow is placed above the letter (a *v* in this case) to indicate it is a vector.
-You can perform various arithmetic using vectors.
-For example, additions are calculated by adding the x and y values of each vector:
+Note how an arrow is placed above the letter (a *v* in this case) to indicate it is a vector quantity.
+You can perform various types of arithmetic using vectors.
+For example, additions are calculated by adding the horizontal and vertical values of each vector:

 <code>a&#8407; = (4, 1)</code>
 <code>b&#8407; = (6, 3)</code>